-The cumulative distribution allows us to quantify the percentage of AUSPOS solutions meeting a particular PU threshold.
-Figure 5 visualises the cumulative distribution in regards to HPU and VPU for the 2-6 hour and 6-24 hour subsets.
-These graphs can be used as a simple 'look-up' tool to estimate the likelihood of achieving any specified HPU or VPU threshold with 2-6 hour and 6+ hour observation sessions.
+The cumulative distribution allows the percentage of AUSPOS solutions meeting a particular PU threshold to be quantified.
+Figure 4 visualises the cumulative distribution in regards to HPU and VPU for the entire dataset as well as the 2-6 hour and 6-24 hour subsets.